-In~\cite{Miyaoka87} Miyaoka famously proved that $c_2$ of a generically semipositive sheaf with nef determinant is pseudo-effective.
-In particular, and thanks to his result on the semipositivity of cotangent sheaves, he established the pseudo-effectivity of $c_2(X)$ of a minimal model $X$.
-Our aim in this section is to generalize this result to the case of pairs $(X,D)$ with movable $(K_X+D)$ (Corollary~\ref{cor:pseff-c_2}) by first extending Miyaoka's result on pseudo-effectivity of $c_2$ of semipositve sheaves.
+In~\cite{Miyaoka87} Miyaoka famously proved that the second Chern class $c_2$ of a generically semipositive sheaf with nef determinant is pseudoeffective.
+Thanks to his result on the semipositivity of cotangent sheaves, Miyaoka then established the pseudoeffectivity of $c_2(X)$ for any minimal model $X$.
+Our aim in this section is to generalize this result to the case of pairs $(X,D)$ with movable $(K_X+D)$ (Corollary~\ref{cor:pseff-c_2}).

-\begin{proposition}[Pseudo-effectivity of $c_2$ for semi-positive sheaves] Let $X$ be a normal projective threefold with isolated singularities and $A_1\in \Amp(X)_{\bQ}$.
+\begin{proposition}[Pseudoeffectivity of $c_2$ for semipositive sheaves] Let $X$ be a normal projective, threefold with isolated singularities and $A_1\in \Amp(X)_{\bQ}$.
 Then, the inequality

-holds for any reflexive sheaf $\sE$ of rank $r$ verifying the following properties. \begin{enumerate} \item $[\sE]\in \Mov^1(X)_{\bQ}$. \item For any $A_2\in Amp(X)_{\bQ}$, the sheaf $\sE$ is semipositive with respect to $(A_1, [\sE] + A_2)$. \end{enumerate}
+holds for any reflexive sheaf $\sE$ of rank $r$ verifying the following properties. \begin{enumerate} \item $[\sE]\in \overline\Mov^1(X)$. \item For any $A_2\in \Amp(X)_{\bQ}$, the sheaf $\sE$ is semipositive with respect to $(A_1, [\sE] + A_2)$. \end{enumerate}

 \end{proposition}